TL; DR

 Three Ways to Spend Time With Horses for Mental Health

-You don’t need to be an experienced rider—or even ride at all—to benefit from time with horses.
+You don’t need to be an experienced rider—or even ride at all—to benefit from time with a horse.
 Some of the most impactful moments happen on the ground.

 Here are three simple, meaningful ways to engage.